LukeAFullard/BunkerPDF/additional_features_plan.md

 ## Wave 0 — Quick wins (1–2 sprints, no architecture changes)

 These features require no new engines, no new dependencies, and no significant backend work.
 They close obvious commodity gaps and should ship before any Wave 1 work begins.
+Good first step.

 ---